-For the Nordpool system, hourly merchant electricity price data that begins in 2014 is available.
-Before that, monthly data is published.
-I had some earlier data on NORDPOOL and I have put together monthly NORDPOOL merchant price data that goes back to 1997 from the website.
-The NORDPOOL merchant price data selected is for the elspot (the entire region of Scandanivia).
+For NORDPOOL, hourly merchant electricity price data that begins in 2014 is available on a website.
+Before that, monthly data is published on the site.
+I do have some earlier data on NORDPOOL and I have put together monthly NORDPOOL merchant price data that goes back to 1997.
+The NORDPOOL merchant price data selected is for the elspot (the entire region of Scandinavia) as well as for Denmark (because of the ability to evaluate wind power).
 The NORDPOOL merchant price database file below is an aggregated database with both the monthly history and the hourly detail.

 As with other markets, the NORDPOOL merchant electricity price data is translated into USD (from Euro) and is translated from Norwegian to Euro.
 To facilitate the translation, the file that I use to read in currencies is also presented.